andersborgabiro/ragquerydocuments/README.md

 # ragstreamlit1
-Application that evaluates RAG and Streamlit.
+This is a simple application that evaluates RAG and Streamlit.

 This is a Bring-Your-Own-Key application.
 You get no freebies from me.